 Students at KU Law preparing for careers as civil or criminal trial lawyers can take advantage of a rich range of curricular and extracurricular options.
-Experienced litigators and judges teach many courses in this area, which include skills courses, simulation workshops, and clinics.
+Experienced litigators and judges teach many courses in this area, which include skills simulation workshops, clinics and field placements.

 The Shook, Hardy & Bacon Center for Excellence in Advocacy serves as an umbrella, organizing the many components of KU Law's litigation program and adding interdisciplinary, outreach and professional networking elements.